 - Search engines love mobile.
 Of all the ranking factors that Google looks at, mobile usability is ranked as the third most important.

-- Having a mobile-friendly website is especially crucial to local service-based industries, or for someone in need of emergency roadside service for example.
+- Having a responsive website is especially crucial to local service-based industries, or for someone in need of emergency roadside service for example.

 #7 Your website is not fast enough for your visitors

 - The current trend is a loading time under 5 seconds.
 If your website is slower than this, that is a moment for a new website and improvements.

 There is a number of reasons that could slow websites’ loading speed.
 You might have heavy unoptimised images, underpowered hosting, and even an old, poorly performing website theme.

 This is another reason why it’s good to have a dev team by your side.
 They could detect the reasons that slow the website and solve them on time.

 If you don’t have the exact data on how quickly your site loads, you can always use the available tools to check.